mmazzarolo/mmazzarolo.com/content/blog/2016-10-05-redux-organization/index.md

 ## Ducks to the rescue

-After the small adventure of grouping by feature I went back to my initial project structure and I noticed that using Sagas for handling the asynchronous flow has the interesting side effect of turning 90% of your action creators in one-liner:
+After the short adventure of grouping by feature I went back to my initial project structure and I noticed that using Sagas for handling the asynchronous flow has the interesting side effect of turning 90% of your action creators in one-liner:

 ```javascript
 const login = (email, password) => ({ type: LOGIN_REQUEST, email, password });
 ```

-In a situation like this, having a dedicated file for each action creator, action type and reducer seemed a bit overkill, so I decided to try out the "Ducks" approach.
+In such situation, having a dedicated file for each action creator, action type and reducer seemed a bit overkill, so I decided to try out the "Ducks" approach.
 [Ducks](https://github.com/erikras/ducks-modular-redux) is a proposal for bundling reducers, action types and actions in the same file, leading to a reduced boilerplate:

 ```javascript